GrahamC7/d287-java-frameworks/README.md

 •  The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
 •  Display a message that indicates the success or failure of a purchase.

+11. mainscreen.html, added Buy Now button, line 91 next to buttons that delete and update products

 G.  Modify the parts to track maximum and minimum inventory by doing the following:
 •  Add additional fields to the part entity for maximum and minimum inventory.